 With global temperatures continuing to increase, heat waves are becoming more and more common across the whole continent of Europe.
 Budapest is no exception.
 Hot summer weather in Budapest starts as early as May and can last until the end of September.
-Luckily there are plenty of ways to stay cool in the city during the hottest summer months.
+Luckily there are plenty cool things to do in Budapest during the hottest summer months.
 We reveal some of them below.

 Reschedule your sightseeing